AlbaraShehadeh/Jordan-Coin-Detector-YOLOv8-based-Object-Detection-and-Counting/README.md

 <img src="examples/inferance_example.jpg" alt="Example Roboflow Inference"/>

 ### Yolov8 Inference (Tracking & Counting)
+We employed YOLO for object detection and Botsort for tracking in our code.
+The implementation enables the counting and tracking of objects in videos.
+YOLO identifies objects, while Botsort assigns unique IDs for tracking across frames.
+This straightforward approach is particularly effective for counting and tracking objects, such as coins, in dynamic videos.

 To run inference with tracking & counting the coins, please follow this <a href="Inference/Inference (Tracking & Counting).ipynb">notebook</a>.